pearcej/cppds/_sources/AlgorithmAnalysis/BigONotation.rst

 .. admonition:: Self Check

    Write two C++ functions to find the minimum number in an array.
 The first function should compare each number to every other number on the array. :math:`O(n^2)`.
 The second function should be linear :math:`O(n)`.

+    .. fillintheblank:: bigOquestion
+        :casei:

+        The Big O of a particular algorithm is O(n^2).
+Given that it takes 2 seconds to do 1 million operations;

+        how long would it take with 2 million inputs? ``|blank|``

+        10 million? ``|blank|``

+        -   :8: Correct!
+            :x: Incorrect.
+Remember, think about what it means for the n to be squared.
+        -   :200: Correct!
+            :x: Incorrect.
+Remember, think about what it means for the n to be squared.

+    .. fillintheblank:: bigologn
+        :casei:

+        The Big O of a particular algorithm is O(logn).
+Given that it takes 2 seconds to do 3 million operations;
+        how long would it take with 4 million inputs?
+        ``|blank|`` seconds.

+        10 million?
+        ``|blank|`` seconds.

+        -   :.74: Correct!
+            :x: Incorrect.
+Think about what happens to the time as more operations occur.
+        -   :3.44: Correct!
+            :x: Incorrect.
+Think about what happens to the time as more operations occur.

+    .. fillintheblank:: bigon3
+        :casei:

+        The Big O of a particular algorithm is O(n^3).
+Given that it takes 2 seconds to do 1000 operations;
+        h ow long would it take with 2000 inputs?
+        ``|blank|`` seconds.

+        10,000?
+        ``|blank|`` seconds.

+        -   :16: Correct!
+            :x: Incorrect.
+Think about what happens to the time as more operations occur.
+        -   :2000: Correct!
+            :x: Incorrect.
+Think about what happens to the time as more operations occur.